 The Naomi Project is a cost effective, all volunteer effort.
-In its eighteen years of existence, its annual budget has been less than $5000 per year.
-In 2012, Naomi Project volunteers helped thirty-four pregnant and newly parenting women.
-Thirty mentors, twelve area coordinators, and eleven support staff gave over 1700 reported hours to the project.
-Since its inception in 1995, 299 volunteers have helped 505 women.
+In its nineteen years of existence, its annual budget has been less than $5000 per year.
+In 2013, Naomi Project volunteers helped thirty pregnant and newly parenting women.
+Twenty mentors, eight area coordinators, and eleven support staff gave over 1300 hours to the project.
+Since its inception in 1995, 313 volunteers have helped 517 women.

 The majority of referrals to the program come from the Fairfax County Health Department, Fairfax Hospital, and the Fairfax County Department of Human Services.
 Our clients range in age from 14 to 46.
 Our volunteers range in age from 26 to 79.

 The Naomi Project is unique because it is an all-volunteer effort working with a diverse client population that represents the make-up of the community.
 Because volunteers are matched on a one-to-one basis, many of our clients experience for the first time a caring adult focusing specifically on them.

 In 1998 the Naomi Project was one of six local recipients of the JC Penney Golden Rule Award for volunteer service to the community.
 A check in the amount of $1000.00 was awarded to the Naomi Project.

 In 1999 the Naomi Project was chosen to receive the Fairfax County Volunteer Service Award for an Adult Volunteer Group in Human Services.

 For 2002 expenses, The Closet in Herndon awarded $5000 to the Naomi Project.

 In 2004, the Naomi Project was supported by private donations from the community, gifts from local churches and by a $2000 grant from the Nancy and Jorge Kfoury Foundation.